Affiliate links on Android Authority may earn us a commission. Learn more.

 How to remove personal information from Google search

 Unless you’re Chuck Norris, googling yourself is rarely a pleasant experience.
-But it’s truly horrifying to find information that is confidential, intimately personal, or personally identifying on a Google search results page.
-Besides the social media accounts that you may have left on Public setting, or the shopping records that were leaked when a retailer got hacked (or you did), there are even more nefarious motivations and methods that could land your personal data — from your home address to your home videos — on the most popular search engine on Earth.
+But finding information that is confidential, intimately personal, or personally identifying on a Google search results page is truly horrifying.
+Besides the social media accounts that you may have left on Public settings or the shopping records that were leaked when a retailer got hacked (or you did), there are even more nefarious motivations and methods that could land your data — from your home address to your home videos — on the most popular search engine on Earth.

 In such an online environment, any step toward accountability is something we should applaud.
-Google’s new method for quickly and easily having inappropriate information about you removed from their search results is just such a step.
-Although Google cannot remove content from websites it does not control, it accounts for over 80% of all web searches, so having Google remove the offending page from their results lowers the page’s search visibility a great deal.
+Google’s new method for quickly and easily removing inappropriate information about you from their search results is just such a step.
+Although Google cannot remove content from websites it does not control, it accounts for over 80% of all web searches, so having Google remove the offending page from their results greatly lowers the page’s search visibility.
 The procedure for requesting the removal of information from Google’s search engine is straightforward.
-And you should probably know it before you need to, so you can act fast when the need arises.
+And you should probably know it before you need to, so you can act fast when required.

-To remove personal information from Google search results, click on the three-dot icon next to the result.
+Click the three-dot icon next to the result to remove personal information from Google search results.
 The About this result window will pop up over the results page.
 Click on the Remove result button to initiate the removal process.
 Google will ask you questions about the content to be removed.
-After you submit your request, Google will review it and respond to you with their decision.
+After you submit your request, Google will review it and respond with their decision.

 JUMP TO KEY SECTIONS